SeanyWang/despecs/LGspecs.md

 To indicate a table within the `<page>` tags, type `<tb>` at the beginning of it and `</tb>` at the end.
 In case that a table spans across the natural break from the book spine within a sequence, still type `<pb />` where it occurs between the `<tb>` and `</tb>` tags.
 If a table stretches over multiple sequences, treat its parts in different sequences as a new table, so that every pair of `<tb>` and `</tb>` exists wholly between a pair of `<page seq="x">` and `</page>`.

 Within a table, type a pipe (i.e., `|`) to indicate the break between individual cells (i.e., every time you encounter a horizontal line, type a pipe).
-Unlike for regular texts in paragraphs, type a line break (i.e., hit the enter or return key once) to indicate every line change (c.f., the *Contents* section above).
+Unlike for regular texts in paragraphs, type a line break (i.e., hit the enter or return key once) to indicate every line change (see also the *Contents* section above).

 For example, this sequence below: